rcrowther/django-img/README.md

 #### Form Field
 FreeImageField.
 This skips path length verification on forms.
 Both this module, AND Django core, set and truncate lengths on upload.
 If you prefer that a user can upload files with any length of filename, but that the filename will be truncated, then use this.

-### Images in other models
-<b>Warning:</b> The attitude of this app is that the Image/Reform model *is* the image.
-If the model you intend is an image (you want to add captions, alt texts, semantic markup, credits etc.) then you should be using [Image subclassing](# Creating new Image-handling tables).
-These fields are intended for when you attach an image to some other model..

-## Management commands
-They are,

-- image_create_bulk
-- image_sync
-- image_list
-- reform_delete

-All management commands can be pointed at subclasses of Image and Reform, as well as the default app models.

-They do what they say. 'image_sync' is particularly useful, it will attempt to make models for orphaned files, or delete orphaned files, or delete models with missing files.
-These commands are useful for dev, too.

-## Template tags
+## Template Tags
+### Overview
+For most uses, the app only has one template tag.
+There is another, for testing and edge cases.

+## The 'image' tag
-For example, you define a filter called ''Large'.
-When you add template code,
+You define a filter called ''Large'.
+Add this to template code,

     {% load img_tags %}

     {% image report.img my_app.Large %}

-then visit the page, the app will generate a ''Large' reform to the spec given in the filter.
+then visit the page.
+The app will generate a ''Large' reform of 'report.image', to the spec given in the filter.

 The tag guess can guess the app from the context.
 So,